 Dan Schorr is a former Yonkers Inspector General and criminal prosecutor in Westchester County and New York City, specializing in the prosecution of domestic violence, sex crimes, child abuse, and homicides.
-He is currently an Associate Managing Director at Kroll Advisory Solutions and hosts Crime and Justice with Dan Schorr on WVOX radio, which tackles major topics and cases with leading figures in the world of criminal justice.
-The Business Council of Westchester named him one of its “2011 Rising Stars – Westchester’s 40 Under 40.”
-He has appeared as a legal analyst for ABC’s Good Morning America, Fox News Channel, TruTV (formerly Court TV), and elsewhere.
+He is currently an Associate Managing Director at Kroll and has appeared as a legal analyst for ABC’s Good Morning America, Fox News Channel, CNN, HLN, and elsewhere.

 Dan is also an Adjunct Professor at Fordham Law School, teaching Special Victims: Domestic Violence and Sex Crimes.
 He previously served as an Adjunct Professor of Criminal Law and Legal Writing at Pace Law School.
 In addition, through a grant from the U.S. Department of State’s Bureau of Democracy, Human Rights, and Labor, he taught Chinese judges and lawyers about principles of U.S. criminal justice and trial advocacy as an Adjunct Professor at Tsinghua University in Beijing, China.

 Dan earned his J.D. from Harvard Law School and his M.A. and B.A. degrees from the University of Pennsylvania.
-He lives in White Plains with his wife, Jen, a clinical psychologist in private practice.
+He lives in White Plains with his wife Jen, a clinical psychologist in private practice, his daughter Samantha, and his son Jake.